 What is the outlook of the pandemic in Tanzania today?

-The official numbers state that there are approximately 500 cases and 21 deaths.
+On June 9, 2020, the President declared that the country was free of coronavirus.
 However, similar to many countries, there has not been widespread testing.
-In short, the data must be taken with a grain of salt.
+In short, these claims must be taken with a grain of salt.
 We will continue to monitor the situation on the ground.

 Are you taking new bookings for climbs and safaris?